How Much CBD Should I Give My Dog?

 Can My Dog Take Too Much CBD?

-If you’re on the fence about giving CBD a try to treat your dog’s condition, for fear that they may react badly or get “high”, you really don’t have to worry.
+If you’re on the fence about giving CBD a try to help with your dog’s condition, for fear that they may react badly or get “high”, you really don’t have to worry.
 Plenty of studies have been done on CBD which shows that CBD is well-tolerated, even at extremely high doses, and the risk of an overdose is virtually non-existent at reasonable doses.

 As long as you purchase your dog’s CBD from a reputable vendor, it should contain CBD, which is non-intoxicating, and possibly a very small amount of THC.
 Keep in mind that legally, CBD oil products must contain no more than 0.3% THC, which is far below the levels necessary to produce any psychoactive effects.